MrStewartSalmon/MrStewartSalmon/README.md

 ## Hi there im Stewart 👋

 Stewart Salmon
-Aspiring AWS Solutions Architect | AWS Certified Cloud Practitioner |
+Certified AWS Solutions Architect | AWS Certified Cloud Practitioner |

 Hello!
 I'm Stewart Salmon, a passionate and dedicated learner on a journey to become an AWS Solutions Architect.
 With a strong foundation in cloud computing, I have successfully earned my AWS Certified Cloud Practitioner certification and am currently preparing for the AWS Solutions Architect certification exam.